YiyingLin/feedr/README.md

 ./gradlew bootRun;

-You should see a react page.
+You should see a react page at localhost:8080

 To visit /demo and /hello